List of Gargoyles characters: Mayan Clan

-Due to malicious business actions initiated in 1993 by the Cyberbiotics Corporation's Preston Vogel in and near the clan's rain forest protectorate (see below), a sizable number of the Guatemala Clan's earlier gargoyle membership was destroyed in stone slumber only a few years before the "Avalon World Tour" visit to them by Goliath, Angela, Elisa and Bronx; without the Guatemala Clan's rookery of gargoyle eggs ever being discovered in the tragic event.
+Due to malicious business actions initiated in 1993 by the Cyberbiotics Corporation's Preston Vogel in and near the clan's rain forest protectorate (see below), a sizable number of the Guatemala Clan's earlier gargoyle membership was destroyed in stone slumber only a few years before the "Avalon World Tour" visit to them by Goliath, Angela, Elisa, and Bronx as the Guatemala Clan's rookery of gargoyle eggs has not been discovered in the tragic event.

 Labyrinth Clan

 The Labyrinth Clan lived underground, protecting the homeless individuals who also lived there.

 The Mutates

 The Mutates were created when Anton Sevarius combined animal genes with humans in an attempt to create gargoyle-like creatures for Xanatos.
 They rebelled against Xanatos, and now protect the homeless in the underground facility known as the Labyrinth.
 They also take care of the clones.
-All the Mutates resembled humanoid cats with bat-like wings on their backs (giving them enough strength to glide due to the bat DNA in them) and had the ability to store and discharge electricity, due to having the DNA and the associated storage organ of an electric eel to naturally accumulate an electric charge.
+All the Mutates resembled humanoid cats with bat-like wings on their backs (giving them enough strength to glide due to the bat DNA in them) and had the ability to store and discharge electricity due to having the DNA and the associated storage organ of an electric eel to naturally accumulate an electric charge.